 The alarm on her smartphone trilled obnoxiously.
 Janet Burrows was still feeling tired, but she’d already hit the snooze seven times and reset the alarm twice.
-She realised, annoyed at herself, that she now had only eight minutes to dress and leave is she was going to have any chance of beating the morning traffic.
+She realised, annoyed at herself, that she now had only eight minutes to dress and leave, if she was going to have any chance of beating the morning traffic.

 She had assured herself she would have plenty of time when she set her alarm again.
 Apparently sleepy Janet didn’t take into account that there would be a city full of other people all trying to get to work at the same time.
 She really didn’t need to be late again.
 The Chief was already pissed at her for showing up half a day late after Kowalski’s promotion.
 She still doesn’t know how she got home that night.
 That was a month ago.
 Hopefully he’ll be over it by now, she thought.

 Janet pulled herself up out of bed and shrugged into her clothes.
-She pulls her hair back with closest hair tie she can find while squirming her feet into shoes she hasn’t untied in months.
-Grabs her keys, phone, wallet, coat badge and gun, and then leaves the tiny apartment.
-She putts on her coat and puts everything else in pockets while going down the stairs.
+She pulled her hair back with closest hair tie she can find, while squirming her feet into shoes she hasn’t untied in months.
+Grabs her keys, phone, wallet, coat, badge and gun, and then leaves the tiny apartment.
+She puts on her coat and shoves everything else in pockets while going down the stairs.
 The badge and gun are kept out of sight.
 Not everyone would appreciate having a cop for a neighbor.

 She hurried out into the press of people and followed the slow moving current to the police station.
 Her home away from cold, cramped home.
 First thing she needed was a coffee.
 She avoided her desk and the stack of case files that were threatening to tumble off, and headed straight for the break room.

 Detective Janet Burrows glared at the ancient coffee machine.
 At one point people got so sick of this thing that the Chief had supplied an actual coffee pot.
 It had gone missing later that same day.
-Thanks to whichever asshole decided to take the coffeepot, Janet was stuck using the clanky old 70’s vending machine.
-It delivered scalding hot brown water in flimsy brown plastic cups.
+Thanks to whichever asshole decided to take the coffee-pot, Janet was stuck using the clunky old 70’s vending machine.
+It delivered scalding hot, brown water in flimsy beige plastic cups.

 Still feeling less than awake, the Detective discovered too late that the plastic cup being dispensed was cracked.
 The scalding ‘coffee’ soaked into her black pants.